-NOTE: Practice making turns at slow speeds
+NOTE: Practice making turns at slow speeds before attempting to turn at faster speeds.

 Turning at sharp angles or at excessive speeds can result in vehicle overturn and lead to serious injury or death.
 Avoid turning at sharp angles.
 Never turn at high speeds.